maevadevs/Rust-Developer-Foundation/05.Structs-Methods/readme.md

 - It returns a new struct instance as value
 - We can use it as the return value of a function
 - It usually makes sense to name the function parameters the same as the struct fields
-  - ***Field Init Shorthand* syntax: When the function parameter names and the struct field names are exactly the same, we can use simply specify the names when instantiating the struct**
+  - ***Field Init Shorthand* syntax: When the function parameter names and the struct field names are exactly the same, we can simply specify the names when instantiating the struct**

 ```rs
 fn main() {